Reprezent: Music

-Reprezent's playlist is managed entirely by its young presenters and all music is playlisted solely on the strength of its quality.
+Reprezent's playlist is managed entirely by its presenters and all music is playlisted solely on the strength of its quality.
 All presenters submit music that is then decided on by a panel of presenters and volunteers.

 Over the last few years, Reprezent's 'hothouse' approach to finding new talent has been instrumental in launching many successful careers.
-Past presenters include Novelist, Stormzy, Lady Leshurr, Lady Lykez, Section Boys, Jamz Supernova, Mim Shaikh, Kenny Allstar and many more.
+Past presenters include Novelist, Stormzy, Lady Leshurr, Remi Burgz, Henrie Kwushue, Jamz Supernova, Jeremiah Asiamah, Snoochie Shy, Kenny Allstar and many more.
 The recent 'Grime n Reason' album released through Sony ATV saw Reprezent bring 14 emerging artists together and produce a collection of music specifically for licensing to TV and Film - the first time a project like this has been undertaken for sync.

 With a remit to provide a platform for young people in south London, Reprezent playlists UK artists only and regularly uncovers new music that then goes on to become critically acclaimed by other platforms.
 From the BBC Sound of 2017, seven of the acts were uncovered by Reprezent, including Ray BLK, Nadia Rose and Jorja Smith.
 This focus on south London's vibrant music scene has undoubtedly helped raise the profile of a wide range of artists.